Picture Tubes | Part 2carole asselin

 As I mentioned in the first part of this series, picture tubes also come as sets of images, usually of the same type, and fit best when placed randomly around your image.
 Like with other tubes we’ve explored, you can click multiple times to place the various tubes in the series, or you can click and drag your cursor to get that great effect.
 The grass blades in this image illustrate this very well.
 I just clicked on the left and dragged my cursor to the right and everything was placed for me instantaneously.
 I could do another layer on top of it or just keep dragging my cursor back and forth to make this field look fuller.

 Choose the step to have your elements closer together or spread widely around.
 Another example of using these kinds of tubes, is using them as confetti or to create the effect of spilled beads on your project.
 This is a very commonly sought after effect in digital scrapbooking.
-You can get this set of beads in the Discovery Center store.

 Other uses for these types of tubes could be covering a tree with leaves, placing multiple flowers in a garden or adding gifts beneath a Christmas tree.